danielsan2/danielsan2/README.md

 # Welcome!
 ## I'm daniel!
-Let me present a little about myself :D
+Let me present a little about myself :

 Full-Stack focused in Ruby on Rails | Software engineer :robot: